sg10/app-cluster-autoencoder/README.md

 | 5  | Meme Generator Free       | Azar-Video Chat&Call, Messenger |

-**Embeddings of descriptions visualized with PCA and t-SNE.
-The highlighted data points show that t-SNE puts apps that are in the same category closer to each other.**
+#### Embeddings of descriptions visualized with PCA and t-SNE.
+The highlighted data points show that t-SNE puts apps that are in the same category closer to each other.

 ![Descriptions Plot](https://github.com/sg10/app-cluster-autoencoder/blob/master/plots/descriptions.png "Descriptions Plot")

-**Permission embeddings dissimilarity: Highlighting of anti-malware apps and web browsers in the dataset (5M+ downloads).
-Outliers and clusters are useful starting points for in-depth analysis.**
+#### Permission embeddings dissimilarity: Highlighting of anti-malware apps and web browsers in the dataset with t-SNE (5M+ downloads).
+Outliers and clusters are useful starting points for in-depth analysis.

 ![Permissions Plot](https://github.com/sg10/app-cluster-autoencoder/blob/master/plots/permissions.png "Permissions Plot")